mktcode/simplor-website/docs/CONSUMER.md

 So basically you decide how many confirmations of a response you want and the adapter decides (or lets you decide) how decentralized the data sources shall be.

-If you just want a single response from the oracle network the only thing you have to do is to emit your event and define a callback.
+If you just want a single response from the oracle network the only thing you have to do is to define a callback and emit your event.

 ```javascript
 function requestEthPrice() external {